lsaffre/tryton-documentation/developer_guide/basic_concepts.rst

 Wizard
 ------------------------------------------------------------------
-A wizard is a fine state machine.
+A wizard is a finite state machine.

 :py:class:`~trytond.wizard.Wizard(session_id)`
 This is the base for any wizard.
 It contains the engine for the finite